PRIVACY NOTICE FOR H&R BLOCK'S FREE FILE WEB-BASED AND SOFTWARE-BASED TAX PREPARATION PROGRAMS AND SERVICES

 How do we secure your information?

 The security of your personal information is important to us.
-We maintain appropriate safeguards to protect your information.
+We utilize administrative, technical, and physical safeguards to protect your information.

-We follow generally accepted standards to protect information submitted to us, both during transmission and once we receive it.
-Nevertheless, no data transmission over the Internet, or method of electronic storage, is 100% secure.
-Therefore, we cannot guarantee your information's absolute security.
+We protect information submitted to us, both during transmission and once we receive it.
+Nevertheless, no method of transmission over the Internet, or method of electronic storage, is 100% secure.
+Therefore, we cannot guarantee your information’s absolute security.

 We maintain physical, electronic, and procedural safeguards that comply with applicable law and federal standards and that are designed to restrict access to your information.
 These safeguards include programs and specifications for physical security and records retention and disposal; computer and communication security measures reflected in system design, password protection, and data management practices; and other measures to restrict access to the data we hold in physical and electronic forms.